Milk Alternatives: Ingredients, Convenience, Taste and Nutrients

-Because the almond, cashew and oat bases contain only one ingredient (either almonds or cashews or oats, of course), JOI is free of “natural” flavors, thickening agents, stabilizers, additives, binders, artificial flavors, oils and sweeteners.
+Because the almond, cashew, hemp and oat bases contain only one ingredient (either almonds or cashews, hemp seeds or oats, of course), JOI is free of “natural” flavors, thickening agents, stabilizers, additives, binders, artificial flavors, oils and sweeteners.
 These are found in most processed foods and undermine the quality of the products.

 But you may be asking; what’s wrong with these other ingredients (or should we say, "fillers")?
 Here’s where we turn to science:

 FOOD ADDITIVES 101: What You Need To Know

 Gums, not the one you’re used to chewing, are food additives widely used in the food industry.
 They are made up of large chains of carbohydrates or produced from bacterial fermentation.
 Although they are mostly derived from plant sources, they have little resemblance to a plant… That’s because they undergo a series of processing steps to reach their final stage.
 If you pay attention to the ingredients of store-bought milk alternatives, you’ll see names such as: locust bean gum, gellan gum, guar gum, xanthan gum, carrageenan, carob bean gum, soy lecithin, sunflower lecithin, etc.